astr0n8t/go-kobo-sync/README.md

 Place your CA certificates in the `ca-certs/` directory for HTTPS WebDAV servers.
 By default, the Mozilla CA bundle is grabbed with `make certs` in order to support Let's Encrypt.

+## Debugging

+If for some reason you run into any issues, you can enable logging in the `exec_on_wifi_add.sh` script and then logs will be written to `/mnt/onboard/.adds/go-kobo-sync/log` on every attempted run.

+If you need to reset and re-sync everything, just remove the `.last_sync` file from your WebDAV server.
+The sync is append only so after a sync has been made and you modify the respective file generated the annotation will not come back but new annotations for that book will be appended to that file.

+If you run into any issues please open an issue but know that I consider this extremely beta software and don't have a lot of free time to support it.